 Instructions for Voting Restoration, State of Arizona, (accessed Oct.
 24, 2017)

 On Sep.
-28, 2016, California Gov. Jerry Brown signed AB 2466, a bill that allows convicted felons who are serving time in county jails (rather than state prison) the ability to vote from within jail.
+28, 2016, California Gov. Jerry Brown signed AB 2466, a bill that allows those convicted of felonies who are serving time in county jails (rather than state prison) the ability to vote from within jail.

 Assembly Bill No. 2466 (accessed Oct.
 4, 2016)